A max-type recursive model: some properties and open questions: Introduction

 where $X_n^{(1)}$, $\ldots$, $X_n^{(m)}$ are independent copies of $X_n$, and for all $x\in \r$, $x^+ := \max\{ x, \, 0\}$ is the positive part of $x$.

 The model with recursion defined in \eqref{iter} was introduced by Derrida and Retaux~\cite{derrida-retaux} as a simple hierarchical renormalization model to understand depinning transition of a line in presence of strong disorder.
 The study of depinning transition has an important literature both in mathematics and in physics.
 Of particular interest are problems about the relevance of the disorder, and if it is, the precise description of the transition.
 Similar problems are raised when the line has hierarchical constraints.
 We refer to Derrida, Hakim and Vannimenus~\cite{derrida-hakim-vannimenus}, Giacomin, Lacoin and Toninelli~\cite{giacomin-lacoin-toninelli}, Lacoin~\cite{lacoin}, Berger and Toninelli~\cite{berger-toninelli}, Derrida and Retaux~\cite{derrida-retaux}, and Hu and Shi~\cite{yz_bnyz} for more details and references.
-Let us mention that the recursion \eqref{iter} appears also in a spin glass toy-model in Collet et al.\ \cite{collet-eckmann-glaser-martin}, and recently in a parking scheme in Goldschmidt and Przykucki~\cite{goldschmidt-przykucki}.
+Let us mention that the recursion \eqref{iter} appears as a special case in the survey paper of Aldous and Bandyopadhyay~\cite{aldous-bandyopadhyay}, in a spin glass toy-model in Collet et al.\ \cite{collet-eckmann-glaser-martin}, and is also connected to a parking scheme recently studied by Goldschmidt and Przykucki~\cite{goldschmidt-przykucki}.

 Since $x-1 \le (x-1)^+ \le x$ for all $x\ge 0$, we have, by \eqref{iter},

 so the {\it free energy}

 is well-defined.